amanzi/amanzi/doc/input_spec/AmanziNativeSpecV2.rst

 Flow
 ====

-Flow sublist includes exactly one sublist, either `"Darcy Problem`" or `"Richars Problem`".
+Flow sublist includes exactly one sublist, either `"Darcy Problem`" or `"Richards Problem`".
 Structure of both sublists is quite similar.
 We make necessary comments on differences.

 User defines water retention models in sublist `"Water retention models`".
 It contains as many sublists,